Code-Institute-Submissions/Upon-Wonder/README.md

 - Microsoft Edge

 Different Devices:
-All of the above tests where verified to work on tablets, except for hovering effects that doesn't aply to tablets or phone devices.
+- All of the above tests where verified to work on tablets and phone devices.
-- Verify that the navbar collapse on tablets and phone devices and that it doesn't effect the links.
+- Verify that the navbar collapse on phone devices and that it doesn't effect the links.
 - Verify that the band member photos and band member text gets stacked on top of each other on phone devices.
 - Verify that the column reverse works and shows each band member image before each band member text.
 - Verify that the padding wrapping the text content and band member photos changes on phone devices.